datasciencecampus/pygrams/README.md

                         Search terms filter: search terms to restrict the tfidf dictionary.
 Outputs will be related to search terms (default: [])
+  -stthresh SEARCH_TERMS_THRESHOLD [SEARCH_TERMS_THRESHOLD ...], --search_terms_threshold SEARCH_TERMS_THRESHOLD [SEARCH_TERMS_THRESHOLD ...]
+                        Provides the threshold of how related you want search terms to be Values between 0 and 1: 0.8 is considered high (default: 0.75)
   -df DATE_FROM, --date_from DATE_FROM
                         The first date for the document cohort in YYYY/MM/DD format (default: None)